Yoshihisa Furukawa

-Yoshihisa Furukawa (古川 禎久, Furukawa Yoshihisa) is a Japanese politician who served as minister of justice from October 2021 to August 2022.
+Yoshihisa Furukawa (古川 禎久, Furukawa Yoshihisa) is a Japanese politician who served as the Minister of Justice from October 2021 to August 2022.
 He is serving in the House of Representatives as a member of the Liberal Democratic Party.

 Life

 Furukawa was born on August 3, 1965, in Kushima, Miyazaki.
 His family owned a small shōchū factory and a liquor store.

 He entered the La Salle Academy, and was expelled from the dormitory during middle school.
 After graduating from La Salle Academy High School, he entered the University of Tokyo.
 There, he was in the same class with Masahiko Shibayama and Takashi Yamashita.

 After graduating from the University of Tokyo, he joined the Ministry of Construction in 1989.

 After unsuccessful runs in 1996 and 2000, he was elected to the House of Representatives for the first time in 2003 as an independent.